elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Lowlevel.md

  * We are going to define
    - x: This is a placeholder for our input.
 (784 pixels)
    - W: This is our weights for our input
-   - b: THis is our bias for out input.
+   - b: This is our bias for out input.

 ```python